Albion-Online-Grind/albion-journal/journal.md

                   />
                   <Entry
                     reward={reward}
-                    name="Collect the Offspring of a Mammoth"
+                    name="Collect the offspring of a Mammoth"
                     id="T4_LEARNINGPOINTS_NONTRADABLE"
                     title="Adept's Tome of Learning"
                   />
                   <Entry
                     reward={reward}
-                    name="Have the Offspring of every type of animal" id="UNIQUE_TOKEN_COMMUNITY"
+                    name="Have the offspring of every type of animal" id="UNIQUE_TOKEN_COMMUNITY"
                     title="Community Token (x75)"
                   />